 Tom Collins Mocktail (Non-Alcoholic)

 A non-alcoholic version of the classic drink, this Tom Collins Mocktail hits all the high points of the recipe you know and love.
-Best of all, it’s made with just 4 ingredients (plus ice), and can easily be made Keto/Low Carb!
+Best of all, it’s made with just 4 ingredients

 Side view close up of the finished Tom Collins Mocktail served in a tall glass with a slice of lemon.

 There’s a reason the Tom Collins is one of the most iconic and classic drinks ever.
-It’s light, refreshing, and super delicious, and it’s been around for what seemed like forever!
+It’s light, refreshing, super delicious, and it’s been around for what seems like forever!
 But if you’re avoiding alcohol, that doesn’t mean you need to miss out on having a Tom Collins, because you can now make it a wonderful mocktail!

 If you use a sugar-free simple syrup, it’s Keto friendly, too!
 Be sure to check out these other low calorie mocktails, too.